 closely related to the information given in the various versions of the

 That all depends however on the bottom bracket being

-before the crankshaft and pedals have been removed, but it is a good
+before the crankshaft and pedals have been removed.

 The thread around the crankshaft on the